metalichen/metalichen.github.io/_pages/about.md

 **7 May 2025:** A new [preprint](https://www.biorxiv.org/content/10.1101/2025.05.01.651714v1) on the genome on Trebouxia A48, the photobiont of Xanthoria parietina

-**27 Mar 2025:** Super stocked to see our Xanthoria on the cover!
+**27 Mar 2025:** Super stoked to see our Xanthoria on the cover!
 Also, big thanks to Nathan Chrismas and Rebecca Yahr for writing a [commentary for Current Biology](https://www.cell.com/current-biology/fulltext/S0960-9822(25)00064-8) and Caroline Ash et al. for [covering our work in Science](https://www.science.org/doi/10.1126/science.adx6889)

 <img src="http://metalichen.github.io/images/cover.jpg" alt="cover" width="200"/>